Dawn Images, July 17, 2005.

-Alexander is the only person to have inspired every single generation for 23 centuries straight without being a founder of any religion.
-His is also the only name to be found among so many different religions and nationalities.
+Alexander the Great is the only person to have inspired every single generation for 23 centuries without being a founder of any religion.
+His is perhaps also the only name to be found among so many different religions and nationalities.

 Therefore, it seems strange that no great playwright has attempted to present him on stage, and films about his life seem to be doomed for failure.
 It seems that Alexander lived his life like a well-written play — the story of his life never fails to create a dramatic effect when told in simple words.
 Turning his life into a play is, therefore, like rewriting a play already perfected by a master playwright.
 The risk is self-evident.
 While other historical subjects allow and demand great dramatic license, any play or film about Alexander that disturbs the broad historical outline of events is doomed for failure.

 Out of three great films on the life of Alexander the Great only the first one gained box-office success.
-It was made in India and released in 1942 as Sikander.
-The title role by Prithvi Raj was remembered as his best performance until Akbar the Great in Mughal-i-Azam 20 years later.
+It was made in India and released in 1941 as Sikandar.
+The title role by Prithviraj Kapoor was remembered as his best performance until Akbar the Great in Mughal-e-Azam 20 years later.
 The film focused on the conqueror’s South Asian campaign, his battle with the Punjabi ruler Porus, his victory and the subsequent refusal of his battered troops to march further.
 Folklore and fiction (some of it irksome to a modern audience) was used to beef up the plot but the broad historical outline of Alexander’s career was faithfully kept intact.

 The famous repartee between Alexander and Porus was the climax of the film.
 It is said that after the great battle at Jhelum, where the elephants of Porus trampled many of the Greek troops under their feet but Alexander finally came victorious, he asked the defeated Rajah how he would like to be treated.
 “Like a king,” said Porus.
 Alexander replied, “That is obligatory on me, but what would you like to ask for yourself?”
 “All I have to say is included in my first answer,” replied Porus.
 Alexander immediately restored Porus to his kingdom and added new lands to it.
 Character actor Sohrab Modi, who also directed the film, played this undaunted spirit.
 The songs were composed by Rafiq Ghaznavi and became very popular — especially the marching song: Zindagi hai pyar say, pyar mien bitaye ja; Husn kay huzoor mien apna dil jhukaye ja.